 Of course, private flying has the extra attraction of stepping into the cockpit for keen flier-pilots.

 For many, private jet ownership has an aspirational element.
-Naturally, selecting the right model, finance package, and ownership agreement are essential to maximise the benefits and enjoyment when entering the world of private aviation.
+Naturally, selecting the right model, finance package (the best private jet finance option), and ownership agreement are essential to maximise the benefits and enjoyment when entering the world of private aviation.

 When it comes to handing over your money, a proper assessment of the reasons for ownership, and the main purpose of flying private, are essential.